vtex-apps/store-locator/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

->❗️ The `vtex.store-locator` app is no longer maintained by VTEX.

 The Store Locator app fetches the Pickup point data in order to display address location for retail stores.